 (2) After a consideration of the seriousness of the crime, the characteristics of the juvenile, the public safety and the dispositional alternatives in paragraph D, that:

 (a) If the State has the burden of proof, the State has established by a preponderance of the evidence that it is appropriate to prosecute the juvenile as if the juvenile were an adult; or

 (b) If the juvenile has the burden of proof, the juvenile has failed to establish by a preponderance of the evidence that it is not appropriate to prosecute the juvenile as if the juvenile were an adult.
 [2015, c.
 409, §2 (AMD).]

 E-1.
 [2013, c.
 28, §1 (RP).]

 E-2.
-If the Juvenile Court binds a juvenile over to Superior Court and has directed the detention of the juvenile, if the juvenile attains 18 years of age and is being detained, the juvenile must be detained in an adult section of a jail.
-[2013, c.
-28, §2 (AMD).]
+If the Juvenile Court binds a juvenile over for prosecution as an adult and has directed the detention of the juvenile, if the juvenile attains 18 years of age and is being detained, the juvenile must be detained in an adult section of a jail.
+[2015, c.
+409, §3 (AMD).]

 F. The Juvenile Court shall bind over a child by entering an order finding probable cause, waiving jurisdiction and certifying the case for proceedings before the grand jury.
 The Juvenile Court shall enter written findings supporting its order finding probable cause and waiving jurisdiction.
-Proceedings concerning a juvenile who has been bound over to the Superior Court shall be conducted in the same manner and with the same powers and duties as if the juvenile were an adult.
-[1979, c.
-681, §38 (AMD).]
+Proceedings concerning a juvenile who has been bound over for prosecution as an adult must be conducted in the same manner and with the same powers and duties as if the juvenile were an adult.
+[2015, c.
+409, §4 (AMD).]

 G. In all prosecutions for subsequent crimes, any person bound over and convicted as an adult shall be proceeded against as if he were an adult.
 [1979, c.
 512, §2 (NEW).]